Compression Codes

 The number of bits to encode a reference is driven by the number of references

-references we start using n+1
+already encoded.
+We start using n+1

 bits after we encoded 2ⁿ